informatics-isi-edu/ermrestjs/doc/api.md

 #### reference.delete(tuples, contextHeaderParams) ⇒ <code>Promise</code>
 Deletes the referenced resource's tuples.
-NOTE This will ignore the provided sort and paging on the reference, make sure you are calling this on specific set or rows (filtered).

 **Kind**: instance method of [<code>Reference</code>](#ERMrest.Reference)
 **Returns**: <code>Promise</code> - A promise resolved with empty object or rejected with any of these errors: